Core-2-Extreme/GUI_sample/library/11_curl_build.md

-# Bbuild a mbedtls for 3DS
+# Bbuild a curl for 3DS

 It works on WSL Ubuntu 20.04, is should also work on real Ubuntu. \
 As of this writing, we are using `devkitARM r64-2`. \